Small Spaces, Big Design: How to Make the Most of Your Tiny Bathroom

 Vanities

 Traditional vanities take up a significant amount of space in a bathroom, including a large portion of one wall, with counter and cabinet space that runs to the floor.
-If you are renovating, there are a number of small bathroom vanity options.
+If you are renovating, there are several small bathroom vanity options.
 One option is to replace a traditional vanity by installing a pedestal sink.
 This will free up the wall, creating valuable floor space and a more open look.
 Another option is to switch to a floating or hanging vanity.
 A floating vanity provides useful counter space, but its cabinets do not reach the floor.
 This leaves an open and useful space below.
 When the budget doesn't allow for renovations, simply taking a minimalist approach to counter space can help.
 Keep vanities clear of excess clutter and toiletries, and stick strictly to the basics instead.

 Light

 The amount and quality of light in a space can make it appear more open or closed in.
 If possible, leave windows uncovered or select sheer curtains that allow natural light in.
 If you are renovating an upstairs bathroom, consider adding a skylight to allow bright natural light to bathe the room.
 Additional lights, particularly in the corners of the room, can get rid of shadows and help make the room seem larger.
 Hanging lights high up adds depth and makes the room appear bigger by drawing the eye upward.
-Recessed lights are another option, as they won't take any physical space from the room.
+Recessed lights are another option, as they won't take up any physical space in the room.

 Mirrors